mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ##### 6.1.3.2 Transport Package

-Allows you to deploy the deployment package in the current environment to another environment within the app, or to redeploy it in the current environment.
+The **传输包** button allows you to deploy the deployment package in the current environment to another environment within the app, or to redeploy it in the current environment.
 See [Deploying the Deployment Package](#deploy-package), above, for more information.

 ##### 6.1.3.3 Scale Application

-{{% todo %}}Need example of Scale Application{{% /todo %}}

-This allows you to scale your app by increasing the number of replicas.
+The **伸缩应用** button allows you to scale your app by increasing the number of replicas.

 To apply the new value, click **Restart the App and Scale**.
 Because you restart your app, it will be unavailable for a short time.

 ##### 6.1.3.4 Clear Admin Password

-This allows you to clear the password for the local admin user in your app to disable the user without having to clear it in Studio Pro and redeploy the app.
+The **清除管理员密码** button allows you to clear the password for the local admin user in your app to disable the user without having to clear it in Studio Pro and redeploy the app.

 ##### 6.1.3.5 Change Admin Password{#change-admin-password}

-This allows you to change the password for the local admin user in your app without having to change it in Studio Pro and redeploy the app.
+The **更改管理员密码** button allows you to change the password for the local admin user in your app without having to change it in Studio Pro and redeploy the app.

 ##### 6.1.3.6 Delete Environment

-This deletes the environment — you will be asked to confirm this action.
+The **删除环境** button deletes the environment — you will be asked to confirm this action.

 If the cluster is standalone, or the Gateway Agent is not connected for some other reason, you can still delete the environment information in the ATM.
 However, the actual environment will not be deleted and you will have to do this manually.